Cancún Travel Guide

 How easy is it to get to Cancún?

-Flying to Cancún from the UK is totally easy.
-We flew with good ol' British Airways and thanks to a leisurely pitstop in Clubrooms airport lounge, the 10-hour-plus flight went surprisingly quick.
+Flying to Cancún from the UK is easy.
+We flew with British Airways and thanks to a leisurely pitstop in Clubrooms airport lounge, the 10-hour-plus flight went surprisingly quick.

-Annoyingly our flight was at the crack of dawn, which was made all the better by staying at a nearby airport hotel the night before, which meant getting up was a lot less agonising.
-The key here is to be as prepared as possible, so putting your car in an airport car park the night before is also a big win for reducing unwanted stress levels ahead of that epic flight.
+Our flight was at the crack of dawn, which was made all the better by staying at a nearby airport hotel the night before, which meant getting up was a lot less agonising.
+The key here is to be as prepared as possible, so putting your car in an airport car park the night before is also a big win for reducing unwanted stress levels ahead of the long flight.

 Do I need a visa to enter Mexico?